-[8], [5], [2], several approaches that recover both of them for single-view relighting have been proposed [11], [31], [25], [17], [9].
-Such joint estimation methods can be classified into two categories: spatial domain methods [11], [31], [17], [9] and frequency domain methods [25].
+For information on obtaining reprints of this article, please send e-mail to: tpami@computer.org, and reference IEEECS Log Number TPAMI-0698-1006.
+Digital Object Identifier no. 10.1109/TPAMI.2007.1164. spatial domain methods [11], [31], [17], [9] and frequency domain methods [25].
 Although decoupling of illumination and reflectance can be better described in the frequency domain, relighting such as directly manipulating the intensities and directions of the recovered light sources can be achieved more naturally in the spatial domain.
-In our framework, we adopt a spatial domain based joint estimation method using mixtures of spherical distributions as the core representation of the illumination and surface properties.
+In our framework, we adopt a spatial domain-based joint estimation method using mixtures of spherical distributions as the core representation of the illumination and surface properties.

-Much of the spatial domain methods for illumination estimation assume (1) all the light sources are infinitely distant (i.e., directional light sources), (2) the geometry of the target object is known, and (3) the number of light sources is known.
+Much of the spatial domain methods for illumination estimation assume that 1) all the light sources are infinitely distant (that is, directional light sources), 2) the geometry of the target object is known, and 3) the number of light sources is known.
 In this paper, we propose a novel method for simultaneously estimating both the illumination of a scene and the reflectance property of a real object in the scene, given single-view images taken under multiple point light sources and a geometric model of the object.
 Unlike previous methods, our method can recover not only the direction and intensity of multiple light sources but also the number of light sources and the specular reflectance property of the object.
 This eliminates one of the above general assumptions making the method more practical.
 We accomplish this by deriving a novel spherical specular reflection model based on the Torrance-Sparrow reflection model [32] to model the illumination and the surface property as a mixture of spherical distributions.
-It is exactly this combination of (1) reformulation of specular reflection and illumination as mixtures of spherical distributions and (2) the careful adoption of well established machine learning algorithm for solving the mixtures that enables automatic estimation of the illumination distribution, the reflectance parameters, and the number of light sources.
+It is exactly this combination of 1) reformulation of specular reflection and illumination as mixtures of spherical distributions and 2) the careful adoption of well established machine learning algorithm for solving the mixtures that enables automatic estimation of the illumination distribution, the reflectance parameters, and the number of light sources.
 The results demonstrate, for the first time, the advantage of using a rigorous directional statistics approach for appearance modeling.

 First, using the specular reflection component separated from the input image, we represent the illumination condition as a finite mixture of von Mises-Fisher distributions [37], [7] on the unit sphere based on a spherical representation of specular reflection.
-Then, by using the Expectation Maximization algorithm, we estimate the mixture parameters which correspond to both the illumination distribution and the reflectance parameter.
+Then, by using the Expectation-Maximization (EM) algorithm, we estimate the mixture parameters that correspond to both the illumination distribution and the reflectance parameter.
 Finally, using the results as initial estimates, we solve an optimization problem using the original specular reflection model in Cartesian coordinates.
-The results allows us to render the object under novel lighting conditions.
+The results allow us to render the object under novel lighting conditions.

-The remainder of the paper is organized as follows.
-In Section II, we explain the von Mises-Fisher distribution defined on the surface of a sphere.
+The remainder of the paper is organized as follows: In Section 2, we explain the von Mises-Fisher distribution defined on the surface of a sphere.
 Using this distribution model, we derive a novel spherical specular reflection model based on the Torrance-Sparrow reflection model.
-Next, in Section III we describe how to represent the specular reflection as a mixture of spherical distributions, and how to formulate the illumination estimation problem as a mixture estimation problem.
+Next, in Section 3, we describe how to represent the specular reflection as a mixture of spherical distributions and how to formulate the illumination estimation problem as a mixture estimation problem.
 Then, we show how we can estimate both the parameters of each distribution and the number of components of the mixture.
-In Section IV, we show experimental results on synthetic and real images.
-Finally, we conclude in section V.
+In Section 4, we show experimental results on synthetic and real images.
+Finally, we conclude in Section 5.

-II.
-A REFLECTION MODEL BASED ON SPHERICAL DISTRIBUTION
+2 A REFLECTION MODEL BASED ON SPHERICAL DISTRIBUTION